The first Kohut. 9th of August 2021.

 Now, here we are.
 Face to face and this isn’t going anywhere.
 I blame it on my use of images, metaphors.
 I expect him to use them with me too.
 He doesn’t.
 The hope that we could explore real edge-of-awareness things together once we were face to face had once sustained me.
 Now, the only reason that talking about what had happened to me doesn't lead to a crash is because I’d fallen in love with him, or rather - I'd fallen in love with the other one, the person interested in diverse and complex other things ('the brother').

 And I talk about watching that 1960s documentary in which Eric Berne is portrayed as ‘The Great Man’.
-It was a film made during the time when psychotherapists were all Great Men, evoking the eerie and weird, and the promise of self actualization.
-Basically they were regarded as Gurus, offering enlightenment.
+It was a film made during the time when psychotherapists were all Great Men, evoking the eerie and weird, and the promise of -the Magnum Opus / Enlightenment - self actualization.
+Basically the therapists of that time were regarded as Gurus.

 And then he tells me about how he works with people, and we talk about ideas and I think this is as close to intimacy as we have ever been.
 Yet in truth we are stuck.
 Both of us.
 I see him each week, I give him money for his time.
 He signs a bit of paper to say ‘she has attended therapy’.

-Ah yes, ‘who am I to the client’?
+He begins to talk about 'self psychology' and 'transference relationships' and of course, the 'reparative relationship'.
+Explaining that Kohut described six fundamental, reparative experiences.
+Ah yes, this is Kit's question ‘who am I to the client’?
 Implying that the therapist is in effect in role-play, so the basis of the client-therapist relationship is not what it appears, and is in fact warped, deceptive, false.
 And here now there is nothing that I can do or say to answer this most horrible of questions; is our talking, our laughing together nothing but him earning his money by giving me what he thinks I need - 'reparative relationship'?

 I don't know, and I wont know until I'm strong enough to find the answer.